 The government-wide statement of activities distinguishes functions/programs of the School supported primarily by Per Pupil Revenue or other revenues passed through from the authorizer (Denver Public Schools).
-The governmental activities of the School include instructional and supporting services.
+The governmental activities of the School include instructional, supporting services, and interest and other fiscal charges.